vaughnquixote/MountainCar/README.md

 ## Project Structure

 - `project_report.pdf`: final report prepared for Foundations of AI (CS 5100) at Northeastern.
 This document contains a thorough description of the problem, the algorithms used to solve the problem and the results.
+- `mountaincardriver.py`: driver script used to run the tabular mountain car agent. not integrated with the semi-gradient mountain car agent to be configurable
+- `semi_gradient_mc.py`: the implementation of the semi-gradient SARSA mountain car agent implemented with a tile coding strategy for feature construction
+- `tabular_mc.py`: the implementation of a tabular q-learning agent for mountain car
+- `tiling.py`: the set of functions used for tile coding the features for the semi-gradient SARSA agent. this was implemented by Richard Sutton and made available through his website (http://incompleteideas.net/tiles/tiles3.html).
+I discovered this in Sutton and Barton's fabulous book *Reinforcement Learning: An Introduction*
+- `mcdataviz.py`: script used to produce the data visualizations using matplotlib.pyplot. this needs to be dropped into the directory containing the generated training data in order to be used.